Sarmkadan/dotnet-saga-orchestrator/docs/faq.md

 ### Can I use message queues instead of HTTP?

-Not in Phase 1-2.
-Phase 5 will include RabbitMQ/Kafka support.
+Not in the current release.
+RabbitMQ/Kafka integration is on the roadmap.

 ## Contributing Questions